 LeRoy Little League: Welcome

-The plan will be to fully transition to the new site... however this season you will be able to find scores, standings, and pitch counts right here at eteamz.
+The plan will be to fully transition to the new site... however this season we will utilize both.

 Thank you for your support!

 General Information about our program:

 About LeRoy Little League Levels of Play

 What is “League Age”?

 “League Age” is how Little League determines which levels of play children may be eligible for based on their birthdate.
 The determination date is set forth by leadership in Williamsport PA.

 Due to changes in the rules set forth by Williamsport in past several years, different age groups are currently using different age determination dates so children did not lose eligibility during typical Little League years.
 The following will aid in determining your child’s league age: